Give It Up! (For the Melodie)

 "Give It Up!
-(For the Melodie)" is a song by Swedish recording artist Melodie MC, released in 1994 by Sidelake Productions and Virgin as the first single from the artist's second album, The Return (1995).
-Written by him, the song also features vocals by singer Susanne Bertlin and peaked at number six in Sweden.
-It also charted on the Eurochart Hot 100 and in Australia.
+(For the Melodie)" is a song by Swedish recording artist Melodie MC (Kent Lövgren), released in October 1994, by Sidelake Productions and Virgin Records, as the first single from the artist's second album, The Return (1995).
+Written by him, the song also features vocals by Susanne Bertlin and peaked at number six in Sweden.
+It also peaked at number one on the Swedish Dance chart as well as charting on the Eurochart Hot 100 and in Australia.
+The remix by Denniz Pop was nominated in the category for Best Swedish Remix 1994 at the 1995 Swedish Dance Music Awards.